jdillard/sphinx-sitemap/docs/advanced-configuration.rst

 :confval:`sitemap_url_scheme` defaults to ``{lang}{version}{link}``, where ``{lang}`` and ``{version}`` get set by :confval:`language` and :confval:`version` in **conf.py**.

-.. important:: As of Sphinx version 5, the :confval:`language` config value defaults to ``"en"``, as opposed to the previous behavior of being blank, if that makes the default scheme produce the incorrect url, then change the default scheme.
+.. important:: As of Sphinx version 5, :confval:`language` defaults to ``"en"``, if that makes the default scheme produce the incorrect URL, then change the default scheme.
 You may also want to look at :ref:`` section below to help ensure the sitemap stays accurate.

 To change the default behavior, set the value of :confval:`sitemap_url_scheme` in **conf.py** to the desired format.
 For example: